top of page

 280.jpg

-Holidays in Lincoln Square begins with the Magical Lights Ceremony as we turn on the lights and enjoy live music and family fun on Thursday, December 4 at Dante Park.
-Holidays in Lincoln Square continues with the BID’s WinteRamble—an illuminated neighborhood procession led by Processional Arts Workshop on Wednesday, December 17.
-Make a mini-lantern, carry a lantern, or just walk with us on the sidewalks and be a part of our neighborhood’s holiday tradition.
+Holidays in Lincoln Square began with the Magical Lights Ceremony as we turned on the lights and enjoyed live music and family fun at Dante Park.
+Holidays in Lincoln Square continued with the BID’s WinteRamble—an illuminated neighborhood procession led by Processional Arts Workshop—in which the community gathered to make mini lanterns, carry icicle lanterns, play thumb pianos, and walk alongside the iconic Frost Giant puppets as part of our neighborhood’s holiday tradition.
+On several nights in December, the Fabulous Fezziwigs delighted passersby throughout the neighborhood with festive caroling.

 Light and Sound Shows